 In the Political Science Department, the Honors Program involves the writing of a thesis.
-Each honors student works closely throughout a full academic year with the faculty member(s) best able to advise her on the topic of her thesis.
+Each honors student works closely throughout a full academic year with the faculty member(s) best able to advise them on the topic of their thesis.
 For qualified and motivated students, doing honors can be a very rewarding culmination to the Wellesley academic experience.

 The deadline for juniors submitting an honors thesis proposal is the second Monday in April.
 All students will normally be expected to submit their proposals by this date.